by Jenna Hughes-Anlar

 In the years to come, we will begin to see more Turkish wine exported internationally due to limitations they face in Turkey.
 We will also begin to see more Turkish grape varieties grown worldwide.
 Let’s all taste and discover Turkish wines and support the producers to experiment with more indigenous varietals and produce unique wines.

 Now, imagine yourself sipping wine on a sunny patio, looking out onto vines whose roots have been in the soil thousands and thousands of years…

-Wine Club is contributed by Jenna Hughes-Anlar, owner and manager of Barbera Hotel, an upscale boutique hotel in old town Istanbul.
+Jenna Hughes-Anlar, owner and manager of Barbera Hotel, an upscale boutique hotel in old town Istanbul.
 Her hotel is next to Gülhane Park and is the area's best source for purchasing boutique Turkish wine to take home.
-Email for information on upcoming events and offers!
-You can follow them on Instagram and Facebook as well.
+Follow her on Instagram for information on upcoming events and offers!